Kotagede: Religious reform

 Islamic reform emerged during the first quarter of the 20th century.
-Some local religious leaders established a religious organization named Syarikatul Mubtadi (The Union of the Beginners) intended to educate the people of Kotagede the "true" Islamic ways of life.
+Some local religious leaders established a religious organization named Syarikatul Mubtadi (The Union of the Beginners) intended to educate the people of Kotagede about the "true" Islamic ways of life.
 This initial movement grew much more expensive with the introduction of Muhammadiyah, a Yogyakarta-based Islamic reform organization.
-This reform aims at introducing rationality and Islamic teaching to the society of Kotagede, which is considered to be superstitious.
-Masjid Perak (Silver Mosque) was constructed in 1940 on the major streets of Kotagede.
+This reform aims to introduce rationality and Islamic teaching to the society of Kotagede, which is considered to be superstitious.
+Masjid Perak (Kotagede Silver Mosque) was constructed in 1940 on the major streets of Kotagede.

 Present

-Indonesia experienced "tourism booming" at the beginning of the 1970s and it brought positive influence for Kotagede.
-A number of old houses were developed as craft showrooms and restaurants.
+Indonesia experienced "tourism booming" at the beginning of the 1970s and it had a positive influence on Kotagede.
+Several old houses were developed as craft showrooms and restaurants.
 Ruins are preserved.

 Many old buildings in Kotagede were destroyed following the 2006 Yogyakarta earthquake.
 A revitalization program of Kotagede was initiated by Pusaka Jogja Bangkit! ("Yogyakarta Heritage Revival!").
-Collaborative parties consist of the Jogja Heritage Society, the Center for Heritage Conservation, Department of Architecture and Planning at Gajah Mada University, the Indonesian Network for Heritage Conservation, ICOMOS Indonesia, and other supporting institutions including the local community.
+Collaborative parties consist of the Jogja Heritage Society, the Center for Heritage Conservation, the Department of Architecture and Planning at Gajah Mada University, the Indonesian Network for Heritage Conservation, ICOMOS Indonesia, and other supporting institutions including the local community.

 Today, Kotagede is still considered the site of origin with supernatural power being the focus of ancestral blessings and prosperity.

 Administration

-Administratively, the Kotagede area is divided into three villages (Kelurahans): Prenggan, Purbayan and Rejowinangun which together form Kotagede District (kecamatan) within the City of Yogyakarta.
+Administratively, the Kotagede area is divided into three villages (Kelurahans): Prenggan, Purbayan, and Rejowinangun which together form Kotagede District (kecamatan) within the City of Yogyakarta.
 Externally, Jagalan belongs to the adjoining Banguntapan District (kecamatan) which is within Bantul Regency.

 Town planning

-The original town planning of Kotagede were similar with the Majapahit town planning: a fourfold configuration of Mosque-Palace-Market-Square called catur gatra tunggal, surrounded by defensive walls: cepuri (inner wall) and baluwerti (outer wall).
-The Market and Square were primarily open space, while the Mosque and Palace were walled compounds each containing many buildings.
-The town is more accurately described as a city-palace.
+The original town planning of Kotagede was similar to the Majapahit town planning: a fourfold configuration of Mosque-Palace-Market-Square called catur gatra tunggal, surrounded by defensive walls: cepuri (inner wall) and baluwerti (outer wall).
+The Market and Square were primarily open spaces, while the Mosque and Palace were walled compounds each containing many buildings.
+The town is more accurately described as a city palace.

 There are very few physical remains of the palace and city.
-Parts that have survived include the Kotagede ancient great mosque, the royal cemetery (precursor to Imogiri) and some sections of the original city walls.
+Parts that have survived include the Kotagede ancient great mosque, the royal cemetery (precursor to Imogiri), and some sections of the original city walls.
 The great mosque and the royal cemetery are now located in an area called Dondongan.

 Toponyms indicate many traces of the initial urban planning of the town.
 A neighborhood called Alun-alun is situated to the south of the market, right in front of the great mosque.
-A place called Dalem (inner house) signifies its former designation as residence of the ruler.
+A place called Dalem (inner house) signifies its former designation as the residence of the ruler.